This Week in History: Jackson v. Dickinson Duel

-tara
+- tara

 Either way, Rachel’s actions enabled her husband to claim that Rachel had committed adultery and bigamy.
 He got his (real) divorce.
 Rachel married Jackson for a second time.

-Jackson’s enemies had a field day with such a story!
+Naturally, the story spread rapidly, and the couple became the subject of public ridicule—a situation that would shadow Jackson for years.
 Maybe you can see why Jackson was involved in so many duels: He was defending Rachel’s honor.
 Dickinson would have known this history and Jackson’s feelings about it.
 Indeed, he’d come close to provoking a duel before when he cast insults at Rachel.

 Matters between the two men came to a head when a horse bet went awry.
 Making matters worse, Dickinson published an article in which he called Jackson a “worthless scoundrel” and a “coward.”
 Jackson challenged Dickinson to a duel.
 The meeting between the two men was set for the morning of May 30.

 Jackson was at a disadvantage.
 Dickinson was well-known for his good marksmanship.
 Would Jackson be able to get off a good shot as quickly?
 After discussing it with his second, Jackson decided to let Dickinson take the first shot.
-If Jackson survived it, then he would then be able to make his own shot more carefully.
+If Jackson survived it, then he would be able to make his own shot more carefully.

 Can you imagine how hard it must have been to stand still, allowing that first shot to go off?
 As Dickinson took his shot, witnesses saw dust flying from Jackson’s coat.
 Jackson’s hand went to his chest for a second.
 Yet he still stood there, acting untouched.
 Reportedly, Dickinson fell back, gasping: “Great God!
 Have I missed him?”
 Jackson’s second called Dickinson back to his mark.
 Dueling practices required that Dickinson now accept a shot from Jackson.